-Given that HW 1 will be out today, I figured I should re-post an entry from last year's piazza, which might be useful for y'all.
+Given that HW 1 will be out today (by 11:45pm tonight), I figured I should re-post an entry from FA 21's piazza, which might be useful for y'all.
 Without further ado, below is the post from last time (copied verbatim).